s0wie/playdate/README.md

 1.  -   <a href="https://github.com/s0wie/playdate/pull/1">Setup #1</a> - Setting up PixiJS
 2.  -   <a href="https://github.com/s0wie/playdate/pull/2">Playground #2</a> - Added a playground with shape looping from top to bottom, that is able to move left, right and down.
 3.  -   <a href="https://github.com/s0wie/playdate/pull/3">Fix figures #3</a> - Fixed bugs to shapes movement
+4.  -   <a href="https://github.com/s0wie/playdate/pull/4">Gameover #3</a> - Added Gameover screen and functionality to restart the game.

 # Code Review